-Nematode Management in Celery 1
+Nematode Management in Okra

-J. W. Noling2
+J.W.
+Noling

 Plant-parasitic nematodes are small microscopic roundworms that live in the soil and attack the roots of plants.
 Crop production problems induced by nematodes therefore generally occur as a result of root dysfunction; nematodes reduce rooting volume and the efficiency with which roots forage for and use water and nutrients.
 Many different genera and species of nematodes can be important to crop production in Florida.
 In many cases a mixed community of plant-parasitic nematodes is present in a field, rather than having a single species occurring alone.
-In muck soil, root-knot nematodes are important pests of celery; in sands, sting, root-knot, awl, and stubby-root nematodes can be serious pests.
-The host range of these nematodes, as with others, includes many different weeds and most if not all of the commercially grown vegetables within the state.
+Okra is infamous for its susceptibility to root-knot nematodes; it is also extremely sensitive to sting nematodes.
+Because of this, okra should not be planted in land known to have severe problems with these nematodes in recent crops.
+Do not plant in any field where these nematodes are likely to occur without treating the soil with a fumigant nematicide listed on this page or a multipurpose fumigant listed in other documents at this site.
+Nematode infestation commonly causes very irregular growth, with production reduced and delayed.
+The host range of root-knot and sting nematodes, as with others, includes many different weeds and most if not all of the commercially grown vegetables within the state.
 Yield reductions can be extensive but vary significantly between plant and nematode species.
 In addition to the direct crop damage caused by nematodes, many of these species have also been shown to predispose plants to infection by fungal or bacterial pathogens or to transmit virus diseases, which contribute to additional yield reductions.
-Summer flooding and drying aids in control of root-knot nematodes in muck soils.
-Early fall crops planted in muck soils that have not been flooded are frequently hurt severely.